Sharif-bot-cmd/QNET/README.md

 Use Settings → Security Level to switch between Standard, Safer, or Safest.

-## 🪙 Bitcoin Donations

-QNET is a passion-driven, open-source decentralized web node.
-If you’d like to support development, maintenance, and infrastructure, you can donate Bitcoin directly:

-Bitcoin Address:
-bc1qpcaqkzpe028ktpmeyevwdkycg9clxfuk8dty5v

-Every contribution helps maintain a censorship-resistant, privacy-first ecosystem.
-Thank you for keeping QNET decentralized 🌍

 ⚡ Contributing

 QNET is open-source and welcomes contributions that improve privacy, performance, and cross-platform compatibility.